Sterling (STRL)

 Sterling Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Sterling’s ROIC has increased significantly.
+Fortunately, Sterling’s ROIC has increased significantly over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment

 We were impressed by how significantly Sterling blew past analysts’ EBITDA expectations this quarter.
 We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
-Looking ahead, full-year revenue and full-year EPS guidance were both raised.
-Zooming out, we think this was a very good print with some key areas of upside.
-The stock traded up 5.2% to $413.50 immediately following the results.
+Zooming out, we think this quarter featured some important positives.
+The stock traded up 5% to $483.50 immediately following the results.

 13. Is Now The Time To Buy Sterling?

-Sterling is one of the best industrials companies out there.
-To begin with, its revenue growth was solid over the last five years, and its growth over the next 12 months is expected to accelerate.
-And while its low gross margins indicate some combination of competitive pressures and high production costs, its rising cash profitability gives it more optionality.
-On top of that, Sterling’s expanding operating margin shows the business has become more efficient.
+There are multiple reasons why we think Sterling is an elite industrials company.
+For starters, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
+And while its low gross margins indicate some combination of competitive pressures and high production costs, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+Additionally, Sterling’s expanding operating margin shows the business has become more efficient.

-Sterling’s P/E ratio based on the next 12 months is 28.3x.
-Analyzing the industrials landscape today, Sterling’s positive attributes shine bright.
-We think it’s one of the best businesses in our coverage and like the stock at this price.
+Sterling’s P/E ratio based on the next 12 months is 37.8x.
+Looking across the spectrum of industrials businesses, Sterling’s fundamentals clearly illustrate it’s a special business.
+We like the stock at this price.

-Wall Street analysts have a consensus one-year price target of $453.33 on the company (compared to the current share price of $333.06), implying they see 36.1% upside in buying Sterling in the short term.
+Wall Street analysts have a consensus one-year price target of $451.80 on the company (compared to the current share price of $483.50).